 James E. Groves, MD, is a Harvard psychiatrist and author at Massachusetts General Hospital and Associate Clinical Professor at the Harvard Medical School.
-In 1978, Dr. Groves published the landmark article “Taking Care of the Hateful Patient” in the New England Journal of Medicine, which became one of the most cited articles in the psychiatric literature on the doctor-patient relationship.
+In 1978, Dr. Groves published the landmark article “Taking Care of the Hateful Patient” in the New England Journal of Medicine.
+His work is one of the most widely cited psychiatric articles in the academic community and has been also recognized in popular media, including in the New Yorker.
 He is the coauthor of the Harvard Medical School Guide to Yoga and an expert contributor to the Huffington Post.
-His upcoming book, Hamlet on the Couch: What Shakespeare Taught Freud will be released in 2018 by Routledge, Taylor & Francis.

 Dr. Groves has published extensively regarding the influence of social media and the Internet on medicine and psychiatry as well as the treatment of VIP and celebrity patients.
 He has also written on the healing power of mindfulness in chronic pain and addiction.
 He teaches courses on Evolutionary Psychology as well as on Literature & Psychiatry.